hyplabs/femtoshare/README.md

 Minimal public-facing deployment: `wget https://raw.githubusercontent.com/Uberi/femtoshare/master/femtoshare.py; chmod +x femtoshare.py; ./femtoshare.py --port 1234 --public` is visible at `http://YOUR_HOST:1234`.

 For improved security, authentication, and HTTPS support, we can run the script as a systemd daemon and put it behind an Nginx reverse proxy, configured to use HTTP Basic Authentication.
-Assuming a fresh Ubuntu 16.04 LTS machine:
+Assuming a fresh Ubuntu 18.04 LTS machine:

-1. SSH into the machine: `ssh ubuntu@ec2-35-166-68-253.us-west-2.compute.amazonaws.com`.
+1. SSH into the machine: `ssh ubuntu@f.anthonyz.ca`.
-2. Run software updates: `sudo apt-get update && sudo apt-get upgrade`.
+2. Run software updates: `sudo apt-get update && sudo apt-get upgrade -y`.
 3. Harden SSH: in `/etc/ssh/sshd_config`, change `PasswordAuthentication` to `no` and `PermitRootLogin` to `no` and `AllowUsers` to `ubuntu`.
 Restart `sshd` using `sudo service sshd restart`.
-4. Get requirements: `sudo apt-get nginx openssl`.
+4. Get requirements: `sudo apt-get install nginx openssl`.
 5. Get the code: `sudo mkdir -p /var/www/femtoshare && cd /var/www/femtoshare && sudo wget https://raw.githubusercontent.com/Uberi/femtoshare/master/femtoshare.py; sudo chmod +x femtoshare.py`.
 6. Set up restricted user: `sudo adduser --system --no-create-home --disabled-login --group femtoshare` (there is a `nobody` user, but it's better to have our own user in case other daemons also use `nobody`).
 7. Set up file storage directory: `sudo install -o femtoshare -g femtoshare -d /var/www/femtoshare/files`.